esironal/meteor-super-boilerplate/README.md

 meteor-super-boilerplate
 ========================

 Starting template for applications with built in accounts-password authentication, iron-router, profile, and dashboard.
+Fully test authentication system.